Henauxg/bevy_quinnet/README.md

 * *Connection-oriented API (like TCP)*: -> by default
 * *... but message-oriented (like UDP), not stream-oriented*: -> by default (*)
 * *Supports both reliable and unreliable message types*: ->by default
 * *Messages can be larger than underlying MTU.
-The protocol performs fragmentation, reassembly, and retransmission for reliable messages*: -> by default
+The protocol performs fragmentation, reassembly, and retransmission for reliable messages*: -> by default (frag & reassembly is not done by the protocol for unreliable packets)
 * *A reliability layer [...].
 It is based on the "ack vector" model from DCCP (RFC 4340, section 11.4) and Google QUIC and discussed in the context of games by Glenn Fiedler [...]*: -> by default.
 * *Encryption. [...]
 The details for shared key derivation and per-packet IV are based on the design used by Google's QUIC protocol*: -> by default
 * *Tools for simulating packet latency/loss, and detailed stats measurement*: -> Not by default